Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

-\textbf{A2}: Appropriate for \emph{system-level orchestration} within a single agent, enabling holistic reasoning and multi-tool coordination.
-A2 internalizes when, how, and why to invoke tools, yielding deeply integrated reasoning patterns. \begin{itemize} \item \textbf{Pros:} rich cross-tool strategies; unified end-to-end policies for complex workflows. \item \textbf{Cons:} expensive monolithic retraining and susceptibility to catastrophic forgetting when scaling across domains. \end{itemize}
+\textbf{A2} is appropriate when a single agent must orchestrate multiple tools and perform holistic reasoning.
+A2 internalizes when, how, and why to invoke tools, yielding deeply integrated, end-to-end policies for complex workflows.
+The price of this integration is expensive monolithic retraining and susceptibility to catastrophic forgetting when the agent is subsequently adapted to new domains.